Tesla's Elon Musk blasts Texas deadly crash 'autopilot' reporting

 "Data logs recovered so far show Autopilot was not enabled & this car did not purchase (Full Self-Driving Capability)," Musk tweeted.
 "Moreover, standard Autopilot would require lane lines to turn on, which this street did not have."

+Back in 2016, Musk got testy with reporters during a conference call in which he accused journalists of "killing people" with their negative coverage of crashes that involved Tesla cars that were in autopilot mode.

+"You need to think carefully about this," Musk said.
+"Because if, in writing some article that's negative, you effectively dissuade people from using an autonomous vehicle, you're killing people."

-The National Highway Traffic Safety Administration and the National Transportation Safety Board said Monday they will send investigators to Spring, Texas, to look into the deadly crash.
+The National Highway Traffic Safety Administration and the National Transportation Safety Board said Monday they will send investigators to Spring, Texas, to look into the deadly crash on Saturday.

 ELON MUSK SUGGESTS CYBERTRUCK IS NOT HAPPENING THIS YEAR